specdown/specdown/docs/cli/running_specs.md

 You can set the directory for the commands to be executed in using the `--running-dir` argument.

-To demontstrate this, we can make a new directory with a file in it:
+To demonstrate this, we can make a new directory with a file in it:

 ```shell,script(name="running_dir_file_setup")
 mkdir running_dir